The Oakland Eat Real Festival in Jack London Square is back!

 By agreeing to take part in Eat Real, vendors commit to using 1-2 organic, local, or sustainable ingredients in their food.
 Wherever possible, and whenever needed, Eat Real connects street vendors with farmers or distributors to help get the necessary ingredients.

 It is just a wild mess of food trucks and I assure you many of them are self ran, struggling for money, cutting all possible budget corners and trying to make as much profit as possible while staying afloat in the expensive Bay Area.
-Meaning cheapest ingredients for the dollar.
+Meaning the cheapest ingredients for the dollar.
 It’s still good food though.
-Trust me, you are not eating organic or locally anything when you go to your favorite burrito truck.
+Trust me, you are not eating organic or locally anything when you go to your favorite burrito truck or restaurant.
 You are eating deals and savings for profit.

 Directions and Transportation